Lvalon/mima/README.md

 huge thanks to everyone in #modding of the official discord server for helping out and stuff~

+and diddy for a bit of reactor support: https://github.com/diddykong27

 mima portrait/spellcard portrait by dairi: https://www.pixiv.net/en/users/4920496

 mima sprite by hemogurobin a1c: https://www.pixiv.net/en/users/465582